 Further Mathematics qualifications are highly regarded and are warmly welcomed by universities.
 Students who take the subject are really demonstrating a strong commitment to their studies, as well as learning mathematics that is very useful for any Mathematics-rich degrees.
 Some prestigious university courses require you to have a Further Mathematics qualification and others may adjust their grade requirements more favourably to students studying it.

-The skills gained from studying a Science, Technology, Engineering or Maths (STEM) subject at A level or degree level are in demand by employers.
+The skills gained from studying a Science, Technology, Engineering or Mathematics (STEM) subject at A level or degree level are in demand by employers.
 Graduates with STEM degrees earn on average 5% to 10% higher salaries than the mean for all graduates.
-A wide range of STEM and non-STEM subjects are underpinned by Maths.
+A wide range of STEM and non-STEM subjects are underpinned by Mathematics.
 Having a broad mathematical knowledge and secure technical ability will help the transition from sixth-form to higher education.
 Together with good mathematical skills, employers are looking for the ability to work in a team, communicate effectively and show initiative.

 If you’re undecided as to whether to study Further Mathematics, this website may prove helpful: http://furthermaths.org.uk/.